cs-ed/impacts-stevewalston/README.md

 ### Learning Objectives

 Primarily focusing on Positive and Negative Impacts of Computing, students will gain an understanding of these impacts and effects by examining, discussing and evaluating recent news pieces.
 Specifially, students will examine:
-  * Examples of Hurtful/Negative Effects that are results of computing
+  * Examples of Negative/Harmful Effects that are results of computing
-  * Examples of Helpful/Positive Effects that are results of computing
+  * Examples of Positive/Helpful Effects that are results of computing

-As a result of these examinations, students will be informed and better prepared to be proactive in addressing/preventing negative impacts of computing in their futures.
+As a result of these examinations, students will be informed and better prepared to be proactive in anticipating, addressing and preventing negative impacts of computing in their futures.

 ### Learning Activities